agentrickard/domain/README.txt

   Warning: If this option is selected and the user has no domain publishing options, the user will not be allowed to post or edit!

-  NOTE: Users who are assgined _none_ of these permissions and cannot 'Set domain access status for all content' will have the default form values passed as hidden fields.
+  NOTE: Users who are assigned _none_ of these permissions and cannot 'Set domain access status for all content' will have the default form values passed as hidden fields.
 This setting is the default option.
 It will assign all content to the domain from which the form is entered.